Wan2729/Autism_Stroller/README.md

 1. Open the project in **Android Studio**
 2. Enable **USB Debugging** on your Android device
 3. Connect your phone using a data-capable USB cable
-4. Run `MainActivity.kt` from Android Studio
+4. Run `app/src/main/java/com/example/autismstroller/functional/MainActivity.kt` from Android Studio
 5. Allow all requested permissions when prompted
 6. Ensure internet connection is active for full functionality